 Congratulations!
 You are now successfully registered and can use your SCC credentials to log into the web application.

-As a developer, there are two main ways you will interact with Application Collection:
+As a developer, there are three main ways you can interact with Application Collection.

-, Kubernetes… For these, we suggest creating an access token.
-We suggest this because it is a safer way of managing your credentials: at any point you can delete an access token stored anywhere, and the rest of them will remain fully functional.
+If you want to authenticate in behalf of yourself, you should use your user account.
+In this case, you need to create an access token and authenticate using your username + access token.
+Using access tokens is a safer way of managing your credentials: at any point you can delete an access token stored anywhere, and the rest of them will remain fully functional.

 First, let’s open up the NGINX application details page to see what versions we can use: